 However, before you rush into cryptocurrency investing, keep in mind that digital currencies are often volatile investments and should only receive a small portion of your total investing capital.
-To start building a diversified stock market portfolio, see our favorite stock brokers of 2020.
+To start building a diversified stock market portfolio, see our favorite stock brokers.

 Here are a few of the most common questions that people ask about Gemini:

 What is Gemini's custody fee?

 Gemini charges an annual fee of 0.40% (40bps) for storing your digital assets and it also charges $125 per withdrawal.